 - Earned a BSW from an institution accredited by the CSWE within the last five years prior to the start of the term in which you are applying to

-- If the BSW has been received from an institution accredited by the CSWE more than five years prior applying to the advanced program, the applicant must prove an active involvement practicing the social work profession during the time between graduation and application to the program.
+- If the BSW has been received from an institution accredited by the CSWE more than five years prior to applying to the advanced program, the applicant must prove an active involvement in practicing the social work profession during the time between graduation and application to the program.
 Examples of how to prove this active involvement are certifications of employment and/or volunteer work, and some level of officially recognized licensure in social work.

-May 1* is the final deadline for MSW Advanced Standing program; the program begins in the Fall term.
+May 1* is the final deadline for the MSW Advanced Standing program; the program begins in the Fall term.